Highlights & Trip Details

 Day 10 – Eaval Mountain, North Uist

-Today we drive back up to North Uist and spend our day on the exquisite hill Eaval, the highest mountain on North Uist.
+Today on our Outer Hebrides Walking Tour we drive back up to North Uist and spend our day on the exquisite hill Eaval, the highest mountain on North Uist.

 Though only 347 m in height its steep fin-shaped cone stands proud on this low-lying island and provides unique views of the amazing land and water around it…with hundreds of lochs and lochans to be seen for miles!